Engie File Converter

 Besides the main purpose of converting files, the tool has a number of functions implemented for specific file types.
 These functions are:

 - For framesets: from v1.3 onwards, two tools were added to allow a loaded frameset to be combined into a single image, and to split a single image into frames.
 This allows easier editing of sprite sheets as a single large image.
-The frames-to-image feature allows frames to be enlarged in the process.
+The frames-to-image feature allows the frame dimensions to be enlarged in the process.
 Starting from v1.3.1, the image-to-frames one allows cropping on a specified colour to allow frames of unequal sizes, and conversion of high-colour images to a chosen palette.

 - For Tiberian Sun SHP files: shadow splitting / combining.
 Unlike in the older C&C games, in Tiberian Sun and Red Alert 2, graphics have the areas that should be processed with a shadow filter as additional frames behind the main frames.
 This is rather unwieldy for actually editing graphics, though, so two functions are provided for this; one to combine the shadow before converting to frames, and one to split it off before saving as Tiberian Sun SHP file.
 For the sake of compatibility with older SHP formats and other tools, the combining function will change the shadow colour pixels from colour index 1 to colour index 4, and the shadow splitting one will likewise look for colour index 4 pixels, and split them off as index 1 shadow.